-- All the accommodation registered with ANUK (and given in Appendix 1) meets the standards and accords with the procedures set out in the Code. - An appropriate complaints procedure is in place, integrated into normal College practices with a procedure for reporting back to ANUK on any significant complaints relating to the Code. - Auditors will consider the College's management of its student accommodation in relation to the Code, advising HEFCE and ANUK as appropriate.
+- All the accommodation registered with ANUK (and given in Appendix 1) meets the standards and accords with the procedures set out in the Code. - An appropriate complaints procedure is in place, integrated into normal College practices with a procedure for reporting back to ANUK on any significant complaints relating to the Code. - Auditors will consider the College's management of its student accommodation in relation to the Code, advising ANUK and the Office for Students (OfS) as appropriate.

-16.4 Schedule of Properties.
+12.4 Schedule of Properties.